mrtstr/obsidian/code/python/py reduce.md

 Basic
 what does [[py reduce]] do?
 Back:
-Applies [[py function]] of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.
+Applies [[py callable object]] of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.

 ```python
 from functools import reduce